ovrclk/akashjs-doc/curl/README.md

 ## Querying Blocks

 Block are available via the `/blocks` path.
 You can either query a block directly using its height, or you can query the latest block specifically.
-The query takes either the block height or `latest` as its parameter.
+This query takes either the block height or `latest` as its parameter.

 For example, to query block `55555`, you could query it using curl like so: